Measuring Social Biases in Grounded Vision and Language Embeddings: Results

-\paragraph{Can visual evidence that counters a stereotype alleviate biases?} See Experiment 2, \cref{sec:exp2}.
-The results presented in~\cref{tab:exp2} and~\cref{tab:expC} indicate the answer is no. Biases are somewhat attenuated when models are shown evidence against them, but overall, preconceptions about biases tend to overrule direct visual evidence to the contrary.
+\textbf{Can grounded evidence that counters a stereotype alleviate biases?} See Experiment 2, \cref{sec:exp2}.
+The results presented in~\cref{tab:exp2} and~\cref{tab:expC} indicate that the answer is no. Biases are somewhat attenuated when models are shown evidence against them, but overall, preconceptions about biases tend to overrule direct visual evidence to the contrary.
 This is worrisome for the applications of such models.
 In particular, using such models to search or filter data in the service of creating new datasets may well introduce new biases.

-\paragraph{To what degree do biases come from language vs. vision in joint embeddings?} See Experiment 3, \cref{sec:exp3}.
-The results presented in~\cref{tab:exp3} and~\cref{tab:expC} are generally not significant; this indicates that biases mostly arise from language and that vision contributes relatively little.
-It could be that joint embeddings largely ignore vision, or that the biases in language are so powerful that vision does not contribute to them given that on any one example it appears unable to override the existing biases (experiment 2).
-It is encouraging that models clearly do consider vision, but unfortunately the fact that biases in vision and text are not always the same, does not appear to help here.
+\textbf{To what degree are encoded biases in joint embeddings from language or vision?} See Experiment 3, \cref{sec:exp3}.
+The results for the second variant of Experiment 3 which is performed by masking the input text or image are presented in~\cref{tab:exp3} and~\cref{tab:expC} are generally significant, more so for language than vision.
+We report results for the sentence-level encoding and observed similar results for the word-level encoding.
+We did not measure contextual encodings as they would include the encoding for the \texttt{[MASK]} token.
+This indicates that biases arise from both modalities, but this does differ by model architecture.
+For VL-BERT language appears to dominate.
+The results for the first variant of Experiment 3 congruent with these results, with, large effect sizes ($s$=0.42 for ViLBERT and $s$=0.467 for VisualBERT with 12\% of tests being statistically significant) demonstrating that language contributes more than vision.
+It could be that the biases in language are so powerful that vision does not contribute to them given that in any one example it appears unable to override the existing biases (experiment 2).
+It is encouraging that models do consider vision, but the differing biases in vision and text do not appear to help.